Aqwqqq/jupyter-mlops/README.md

 <<<<<<< HEAD
 # MLOps

-this is a book for studying MLOpd
+this is a book for studying MLOps

 ## Usage